MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/admin-review-reported-message.md

 > [!div class="mx-imgBorder"]
 > ![Send messages from portal](../../media/admin-review-send-message-from-portal.png)

-This will mark the reported message as either false positive or false negative, and will automatically send an email from within the portal notifying the user who reported the message.
+The reported message will be marked as either false positive or false negative, and an email will be automatically send from within the portal notifying the user who reported the message.

 ## Customize the messages used to notify users

 1. In the Microsoft 365 Defender portal, go to **Email & Collaboration** \> **Policies & Rules** \> **Threat policies** page \> **Others** section \> **User reported message settings**.

 2. On the **User submissions** page, if you want to specify the sender display name, check the box for **Specify Office 365 email address to use as sender** under the **Email notifications for admin review results** section, and enter in the name you wish to use.
-This is the email address that will be visible in Outlook and where replies will go to.
+The email address that will be visible in Outlook and all the replies will go there.

 3. If you want to customize any of the templates, click **Customize email notification** at the bottom of the page.
-In this flyout, you will be able to customize only the following:
+In the flyout that opens, you will be able to customize only the following:
     - Phishing
     - Junk
     - No threats found